Lawsuit over potential World Record Quebec moose

 For Mr. Paradis, who first brought renown to the Matane beast, the wrangling over the bounty is bittersweet.
 He would have preferred to have the astonishing antlers be celebrated on the living, breathing animal.
 “For me he was like a king, and those antlers were his crown,” Mr. Paradis said of the moose.
 “It was a symbol of what makes this area so special.”

-43 thoughts on “Lawsuit over potential World Record Quebec moose”
+43 Replies to “Lawsuit over potential World Record Quebec moose”

 1. I’ve got one pic and a vid too…just trying to find some from a different source.
 One where I could actually post it here on the Blog.